THORChain Review 2026: Is Native Cross-Chain Worth the Risk?

 What are THORChain fees?

 Native THORChain transactions cost 0.02 RUNE.
-You also pay source and destination chain fees (BTC network fees, ETH gas).
+You also pay source and destination chain fees (BTC network fees, ETH gas) with a dynamic 1x-3x multiplier.
 Total swap cost is typically 0.1-0.5% including all fees.
-Streaming swaps can reduce costs on large orders.
+Streaming swaps reduce costs on large orders.

 Is THORChain better than bridges?

 For true native swaps, THORChain offers something bridges don't — you hold real assets, not wrapped tokens.
-However, THORChain has its own significant risks including the 2025 collapse.
-Bridges have wrapper/custodial risks but may be more operationally stable.
+Bridges have wrapper/custodial risks but may be more operationally predictable.
+THORChain has its own significant risks including the 2025 crisis and regulatory concerns.
 Neither is perfectly safe.